 Powdered milk is one of the best food items to stockpile, as it has relatively a long shelf life and you can use it in a lot of dishes.
 Although powdered milk does have a long shelf life, but its actual shelf life will mostly depend on how you store it.
 Provided that you store the powdered milk correctly it can last for decades, on the other hand, if you do not store it correctly it can go bad in a matter of weeks.

-By far one of the best ways to store powdered milk is to vacuum seal it, my personal recommendation is to use a vacuum sealer which has both dry and moist food modes Click here to check it out on Amazon.com
+By far one of the best ways to store powdered milk is to vacuum seal it, my personal recommendation is to use a vacuum sealer that has both dry and moist food modes Click here to check it out on Amazon.com

 The main determining factor for how long the powdered milk will last is what kind of powdered milk is in the container, basically, there are three types of powdered milk and all of them have different shelf lives.
 The 3 main types of powdered milk are powdered whole milk, powdered buttermilk, and powdered nonfat milk.
 The main difference between these three types of powdered milk is their fat content.